MattWestb/R29-MXQ-LP3-V2.3-00908/README.md

 ```
 tar -zcvf  device.tar.gz /sys/firmware/devicetree/base/
 ```
-No comport pads found only 2 pads for bootig in mask rom (is near one of the not mounted maory chips see photo) and on the under side near the CPU bot not knowing what its for.
+No comport pads found only 2 pads for bootig in mask rom (is near one of the not mounted meory chips see photo) and on the under side near the CPU but not knowing what its for.
 I think the comport is on the SD-card conection but have not testing it.

-ARMBian and libreelec is the HDMI not working. libreelec its possible adding "ssh" and can conecting with SSH.
+ARMBian and libreelec is booting OKbut the HDMI not working. libreelec its possible adding "ssh" and can conecting with SSH.
-DMESG from boot of libreelec with rk3228a-box.dtb as config (no WiFi band no critical errors = very OK).
+DMESG from boot of libreelec with rk3228a-box.dtb as config (no WiFi and no critical errors = very OK).

 Trying dunping with RK-dump but not working also with older derivers installed.